VICTOIRE, DUCHESS OF KENT

 Marie Louise Victoire of Saxe-Coburg-Saalfeld was born on 17 August 1786 and was the fourth daughter of Franz Frederick Anton, Duke of Saxe-Coburg-Saalfeld, and his second wife, Augusta of Reuss-Ebersdorf.

-Victoria’s older brother was Ernst I, Duke of Saxe-Coburg-Gotha who would eventually become the father of Albert, Prince Consort, the future husband of Victoire’s daughter, Queen Victoria.
+Victoire’s older brother was Ernst I, Duke of Saxe-Coburg-Gotha who would eventually become the father of Albert, Prince Consort, the future husband of Victoire’s daughter, Queen Victoria.
 Victoire’s younger brother, Leopold, would also have a role to play in the British monarchy as he married Charlotte of Wales, the only daughter of the King George IV.
-It would be Charlotte died in childbirth which lead to the succession crisis and Victoria’s second marriage.
+It would be Charlotte’s death in childbirth which lead to the succession crisis and Victoire’s second marriage.

 On 21 December 1803, Victoire married Emich Carl, 2nd Prince of Leiningen, who had previously been married to her maternal aunt, Henriette of Reuss-Ebersdorf.
 Carl and Henriette had one son, Friedrich, who was born on 1 March 1793 but he died in childhood.
-After Henriette’s death in 1801, Carl eventually married Victoire and they had two more children, Carl Friedrich Wilhelm Emich (12 September 1804) and Anna Feodora Auguste Charlotte Wilhelmine (7 December 1807).
+After Henriette’s death in 1801, Carl married Victoire and they had two children, Carl Friedrich Wilhelm Emich and Anna Feodora Auguste Charlotte Wilhelmine.
 Victoire was widowed when Carl died on 4 July 1814, leaving her as regent of the Principality of Leiningen during the minority of their son.

 After her second marriage, Carl and Feodora travelled to England with their mother for the birth of their younger half-sister, and lived with their mother at Kensington Palace.
 Carl eventually returned to Germany in 1821 to attend private school in Switzerland and then went on to University of Göttingen.
 He married Countess Marie von Klebelsberg in 1829 and they had two sons.
 When Carl died in 1856, Queen Victoria mourned his death and wrote in her diary how she would miss his dear face and joyous laugh.